New Year’s Day Statutory Holiday in Ontario: Employee Guide

 Most provincially regulated employees in Ontario are eligible to take New Year’s Day off as a statutory holiday, according to the Employment Standards Act (ESA).

-Federally regulated employees working in Ontario are also entitled to the holiday under the Canada Labour Code (CLC).
+Federally regulated employees working in the province are also entitled to the holiday under the Canada Labour Code (CLC).

 LEARN MORE